martynbutty/JiraMetrics/README.md

   * Alternatively, `pip install` the following
     * `$ pip install pyyaml`
     * `$ pip install jira`
+* If you want to save summary data to a DB;
+  * Create your schema in a suitable instance that this code can connect to
+  * Apply the schema.sql file to create the DB table
+  * Add the MySQL connection details to your getJiraMetricsConfig.yaml (details in the .example file)

 ## Configuration
 Copy the example configuration file and edit the setting within to match your requirements